About our Fabrics

 Despite our efforts, there will be instances where we can’t know the origin of a fabric – although we will usually know something of its background.
 We’re trying to minimise the number of fabrics we stock for which we don’t have a provenance – and this is an important work in progress for us.
 If the information you’re looking for isn’t in a product description then just contact us and we’ll tell you what we know.

-Rest assured, that where we can establish the precise composition of a fabric, we will always publish it on the description of the fabric in question.
+Where we can establish the precise composition of a fabric, we will always publish it on the description of the fabric in question.
 However if it’s not available, we’ll say so – and we will give you the benefit of our ‘best guess’ as to its fibre content.
 Sometimes this is based on word of mouth from a supplier – other times we will have evaluated and tested the fabric ourselves in order to gain some idea of its content.
-However in these circumstances, we can never be absolutely certain of the fibres – and we will always make this clear in the description.
+However in these circumstances, we can never be absolutely certain of the fibres – and we will make this clear in the product description.

-We suggest, therefore, that you use our fabric care guidelines with a healthy dollop of common sense with regard to fabrics where we can’t be sure of the precise composition – and where necessary, err on the side of caution.
+If a fabric composition is uncertain then we suggest you use our fabric care guidelines with a healthy dollop of common sense – and where necessary, err on the side of caution.
 Our bottom line is that we would never knowingly offer you a fabric that we didn’t think could be worked with and cared for according to these instructions.
 Very occasionally, there may be an additional note in the relevant product description if a particular fabric requires special treatment, so do check.
 Most of the time however this won’t be the case.
 If you follow our guidelines and encounter any problems then please let us know right away and we will be happy to replace or refund the cost of your fabric.